-Not charging enough for your services is a huge problem because it sets up the wrong expectations for clients.
-It makes them devalue the work that you do.
-They’ll begin to think you’re not as talented as another freelancer because you don’t charge as much they do.
+Not charging enough for your services is a huge issue because it sets up the wrong expectations for your clients from the outset.
+It makes them devalue your work and expertise.
+They may also presume that you’re not as talented as others in your niche because you don’t charge as much they do.

 This is a real problem.
-I know a tutoring company that couldn’t get work in a rich city because they didn’t charge as much as the competition.
-Since they didn’t charge as much, then they must not be as good as the other tutoring companies.
-This happens to tutoring companies, and it happens to freelancers as well.
+I know of an online learning school that couldn’t get work in a wealthy city because they didn’t charge as much as the competition.
+Since they didn’t charge as much, the perception was that they weren’t as good as other similar schools.
+This happens to many businesses, and it happens to freelancers as well.

 It also makes the work you do less rewarding.
-And since the work is less rewarding, you’re much more likely to get burned out.
+And since the work is less rewarding, you’re much more likely to get disheartened and potentially burn out.
 Consider this common scenario for a moment:

-A client calls you up asking how much it will cost to do a project.
-You ask for some details, take the time to work out the number of hours it should take, and then respond with a price.
+A client calls asking how much a particular web project would cost to design and build.
+You ask for the brief, take the time to work out the number of hours it would take, and then respond with an estimate.
 But this is where it gets interesting.

-You become resentful and disappointed, mostly wanting the project to just be over.
-Instead of putting in your best work, you give it about 50% effort.
+You may become resentful of the client and more than likely disappointed in yourself.
+Instead of putting in your best work, you give less than your best effort.
 And why shouldn’t you?
-You’re only getting paid 50% of what you’re worth.
+You’re getting paid less than what you’re worth.

 Then it comes time to get the project approved.
-Surprise, surprise: the client has changes they’d like done.
+Surprise, surprise: the client has a list of changes they would like.
 But you’re already over on hours!
 And you’re already getting underpaid!

-More resentfully than ever, you dig back into the project with only about 50% of your heart.
+More resentful than ever, you dig back into the project half-heartedly.
 When will this project finally be finished?

 Have you ever experienced a project like this?
 If you have, you understand the primary reasons it’s detrimental to charge less than you’re worth:

-- You won’t put your heart and soul into the project.
+- You won’t put your full heart and soul into the project.

-- You won’t produce your best work which ultimately is what allows you to raise your rates in the future.
+- You won’t produce your best work which ultimately is what would allow you to raise your rates in the future.

 What Should You do Instead?

-In order to not fall into the trap of discounted pay, here are three tips:
+In order to not fall into the trap of lower-paid work, here are three tips to consider:

-1. Find out what the market pay for your type of service, and get to that rate as quickly as you can.
+1. Find out what the market pays for your type of service and get to that rate as quickly as possible.

-Whether it’s photography, web design, or copywriting; there’s a market freelance rate that professionals realize they need to earn in order to make a living.
+Whether it’s photography, web design, or copywriting, there’s a freelance market rate that professionals realize they need to earn to make a living.

-Instead of thinking you can win business by undercutting this price, do whatever it takes to get to the market price as quickly as you can.
-Yes, you’ll need to spend some time building a portfolio.
-But once you have, don’t continue offering discounted rates.
+Instead of thinking you can win more work or clients by undercutting this price, do whatever it takes to get to the market price as quickly as you can.

 2. Don’t be afraid to charge what you’re worth.

-Lots of freelancers don’t like asking for more money or even to ask for the going freelance rate.
+Many freelancers don’t like asking for more money or even asking for the going freelance rate.
 They feel like they’re not qualified or experienced enough.